 The ArchitectureNow On The Rise series, supported by Resene, focuses on up-and-coming young designers and architects from across New Zealand.
-For the second interview in the four-part series, we talk to Geordie Shaw, an architectural graduate at Wellington's architecture+ studio.
+For the second interview in the six-part series, we talk to Geordie Shaw, an architectural graduate at Wellington's architecture+ studio.

 Amelia Melbourne-Hayward: Was architecture something that piqued your interest from an early age?